 For the past several years, Casey's research has progressed along two parallel streams.
 The first of these is an investigation of the social organization and transnational influence of the culture industries, using manga publishing in the United States as a case study.
 The second stream has related to the digital technologies of publishing and reading which have emerged at the beginning of the 21st century.
 Specifically, she is interested in why precisely these new media have risen to prominence at the time that they did, how they are and will likely be used, and who benefits as a consequence.
-Her peer-reviewed articles are published or forthcoming in International Journal of Cultural Policy, Journal of Popular Culture, Publishing Research Quarterly, Journal of Graphic Novels and Comics, Studies in Comics, Logos, and The International Journal of the Book.
+Her peer-reviewed articles are published or forthcoming in International Journal of Cultural Policy, Journal of Popular Culture, Publishing Research Quarterly, Journal of Graphic Novels and Comics, Studies in Comics, Logos, and International Journal of the Book.

 One of the most well-known manga experts in the United States, Casey has also worked as a freelance journalist, columnist, and critic in this context.
 Since 2005, she has published over a thousand professional writings with Anime Insider, Otaku USA, Protoculture Addicts, Anime News Network, Graphic Novel Reporter, among others.